felias-fogg/dw-link/docs/manual.md

 There exists a software simulator called [SIMAVR](https://github.com/buserror/simavr) and there is a [GDB remote stub](https://sourceware.org/gdb/onlinedocs/gdb/Remote-Stub.html) for some ATmegas, called [avr_debug](https://github.com/jdolinay/avr_debug).
 Both are integrated into [PlatformIO](https://platformio.org/) as debuggers.
 However, both tools come with a lot of restrictions and using them is not the same as debugging on the hardware where your firmware should finally run.

 Based on RikusW's work on [reverse engineering the debugWIRE protocol](http://www.ruemohr.org/docs/debugwire.html), you can find a few attempts at building debuggers using debugWIRE.
 First of all, there is an implementation called [dwire-debug](https://github.com/dcwbrown/dwire-debug) for host systems that use just the serial interface to talk with a target using the debugWIRE interface.
 This program implements GDB's remote serial protocol.
-Unfortunately, the particular way of turning a serial interface into a one-wire interface did not work for me.
+Unfortunately, the particular way of turning a serial interface into a one-wire interface did not work for me on a Mac (most probably, the large latency of my FTDI adapter was the culprit).
 This approach has been further developed resulting in an interesting solution for [debugging Arduino UNOs using a CH552 board](https://github.com/DeqingSun/unoDebugTestPackage).
-There exists also an Arduino UNO based hardware debugger called [DebugWireDebuggerProgrammer](https://github.com/wholder/DebugWireDebuggerProgrammer).
+Finally, there exists also an Arduino UNO based hardware debugger called [DebugWireDebuggerProgrammer](https://github.com/wholder/DebugWireDebuggerProgrammer).
 However, it does not provide an interface for GDB's remote serial protocol.
 On top of that, all these solutions allow only for one breakpoint.

 There exists an implementation similar to dwire-debug in Pascal called [debugwire-gdb-bridge](https://github.com/ccrause/debugwire-gdb-bridge) that appears to be more complete.
 In particular, it handles multiple breakpoints.
 However, I was not able to install it.
 That is probably based on the fact that my knowledge of Pascal is rusty and I have no experience with the Lazarus IDE.